-About this Journal
+About This Journal

 The Association for Information Systems (AIS) began publishing two electronic journals in 1999 - Communications of the Association for Information Systems (CAIS) and Journal of the Association for Information Systems (JAIS).
 These journals are designed to be complementary and the first part of this statement of editorial policy is common to both.
 In content, each will fulfill the role usually associated with the terms "communications" and "journal".
-Communications is intended to foster the free flow of ideas within the IS community; its emphasis is on originality, importance, and cogency of ideas; it is also a vehicle for case studies, survey articles, tutorials, and other materials of general interest to the IS community.
+Communications is intended to foster the free flow of ideas within the IS community; its emphasis is on originality, importance, and cogency of ideas; it is also a vehicle for case studies, survey articles, tutorials, debates, commentaries and other materials of general interest to the IS community.

-- education and pedagogical scholarship
+- Education and pedagogical scholarship in information systems.

-- panel reports from leading conferences
+- Panel and workshop reports from leading AIS conferences.

 Tutorials are expected to provide substantive discussion and explanation of a topic, technique, or method of interest to the general IS academic community.
 Tutorials provide a way to disseminate this information for continuing professional development in our community.
 A clear IS focus is expected.